itmm/md-patcher/README.md

 // ...
 ```

-For the output I use the library [`lazy-write`](https://github.com/itmm/lazy-write).
-It only
+For the output I use the library
-writes to file if it changes.
+[`lazy-write`](https://github.com/itmm/lazy-write).
+It only writes to file if
+it changes.
 So if the generated file is the same one as the one already
 present, the existing file will not be touched.
-That eases the interplay with tools like
+That eases the interplay with
-'Make'.
-I use the stream class `Lazy_Write` to write the file out:
+tools like 'GNU Make'.
+I use the stream class `Lazy_Write` to write the file
+out:

 ```c++
 // ...